Saksham-Sirohi/eventyay-docker/README.md

 > **Note:** Forking repositories is optional but recommended if you plan to contribute.
 If you've forked the repositories, you can add your personal clone as a remote:
 >
 > ```bash
-> # from the for loop you can remove repositories that you haven't forked for development
+> # from the for loop you can remove repositories that you havent forked for development
 > for repo in eventyay-talk eventyay-tickets eventyay-video eventyay-docker; do
 >   cd $WORKDIR/$repo
+>   # this will remove old personal remote you can remove this if needed
+>   git remote remove personal 2>/dev/null || true
 >   git remote add personal $PERSONAL_GITHUB/$repo.git
 >   git fetch personal
 >   cd $WORKDIR